The Best $2500 Extreme 4K/VR Gaming PC Build – May 2022

 Game to the Extreme!

 But this build is about more than just a fancy CPU and GPU.
-It also includes 16GB of DDR4-3600 RAM, a fast 1TB PCIe solid-state drive, the sweet P500A mesh case from Phanteks, a huge liquid CPU cooler, and a potent 850W Gold-rated power supply.
-In other words, it’s great in every way!
+For starters, you’re getting 32GB of DDR5-6000 RAM and a high-end 2TB PCIe Gen 4 solid-state drive to store your entire gaming collection.
+Defining the build is the stunning glass-enclosed Corsair 3500X case, in which you’ll be mounting a 360mm liquid CPU cooler and a potent 750W Gold-rated power supply.
+In other words, this build is great in every way!

 Parting Thoughts